kuprik23/james/cybercat-mcp/README.md

 ╚═══════════════════════════════════════════════════════════════════════════╝
 ```

-An advanced MCP (Model Context Protocol) server for military-grade cybersecurity monitoring and threat detection.
+An advanced MCP (Model Context Protocol) server for military-grade cybersecurity monitoring and threat detection, now with full TypeScript support for enhanced type safety and maintainability.

 ## 🎯 Features